PinoSurace/Compiler/02_syntax/syntaxdoc.md

 one between the keywords EQ,NOTEQ,LT, LTEQ, GT, GTEQ and another simple expression.
 ### 4. Answer the following based on the syntax definition:
 #### e.
-Is it possible to have an assignment where you assign try to assign to a function
+Is it possible to have an assignment where you assign try to assign to a function instead of a variable?
+Why?
-instead of a variable?
-Why?No it is not possible, because in the assignment only varIdent and combination of it are allowed.
+No it is not possible, because in the assignment only varIdent and combination of it are allowed.
 #### f.Is it possible to have a function definition with no statements (i.e. empty function
 body)?
 Why?